 Moorefield Township Trustees are pleased to offer a variety of services to area residents.
 These are services that are not mandated by law, but are provided as a convenience to township residents along public streets and roads.

 Brush removal begins mid-April and continues until the last week of September.
+Township crews will NOT pick up any type of yard waste, lawn clippings or grasses of any kind.
+If these items are mixed in your brush/limb pile, the crews will not take any of the items you have set out.
 To ensure that your brush will be collected, it must be curbside by the last Monday of September.
 No brush will be removed after the final scheduled pickup.
 Brush removal is an optional service provided at considerable cost and man hours.
 Therefore, no refuse created by professional tree services will be collected.

 Moorefield Township also provides Christmas tree removal.
 Trees will be collected during the first two weeks of January.
 This service is of short duration, so please have your tree at the curb within the first few days of January.

-If you have questions or concerns about roads or any of the related services, please contact the Road Department at (937) 399-6842.Mark Haerr may contacted by e-mail at.
+If you have questions or concerns about roads or any of the related services, please contact Bryan Hiles by email.
 The Township welcomes your comments and suggestions; any member of Road Department will be happy to assist you.

 Reflective house numbers are available at the township office.
 Addresses can be located more easily by emergency personnel when these numbers are displayed.
 The numbers may be obtained by calling the township office at 937-390-9972.
 The cost of the 2-sided green signs is $12.